Can C Eye Drops: Normalise Cataract impairment, without surgery

 Other forms of carnosine are broken down by naturally occurring enzymes in the eye, but the researchers found that the N-acetylcarnosine form is highly resilient and conveys the L-carnosine directly to the aqueous humor.
 Once in the fluid it provides the lens proteins with complete anti-oxidant protection against oxidation caused by free radicals.

 Human trials on people suffering from senile cataract, using a twice daily dose of Can-C for six months showed the following remarkable results:

-And whilst the patients were taking the NAC carnosine eye drops, Dr Babizhayev the lead researcher at IVP noted that there was no recurrence of cataract.
+And whilst the patients were taking the NAC carnosine eye drops, the lead researcher noted that there was no recurrence of cataract.